denten-books/plain-text/main.md

 internals as it receives instructions to inform and to control.
 For now I ask only who controls the device?
 But if the book is a pill or fused with the neural circuitry of the brain, do you know what you are reading?

+[ln2-gurevich]: Kittler mistakingly attributes "Algorithms in the World of Bounded Resources" to Brosl Hasslacher.
+The author is rather Yuri Gurevich, Principle Researcher at Microsoft Research and then a professor at the University of Michigan.
+Hasslacher's essay entitled "Beyond the Turing Machine" appeared in the same volume of collected essays, @herken_universal_1988.

 [^ln2-bottom]: For example, in the Open Systems Interconnection (OSI) model of communication, the top-most layer of protocols and interface method is called